jjvanzon/JJs-Reference-Architecture/Service Architecture.md

 #### Keys

 Often systems have different identifiers for e.g. orders or other objects.
 There may be a need to map a reference number from one system to the reference number of another system.
-An ESB model could habe entities and logic to manage these key mappings.
+An ESB model could have entities and logic to manage these key mappings.

 #### Transmissions